-- Study 1: Patients with JRA between the ages of 2-16 years should be studied, with at least one third of the patients approximately evenly distributed below the age of 6 years. - Study 2: The study should include patients with polyarticular and pauciarticular (at least 1 joint) course JRA.
-Since safety concerns exist for the use of non-steroidal antiinflammatory drugs in patients with systemic course JRA, inclusion of approximately 10% of patients with this disease course is encouraged.

-Patients should be allowed to continue receiving standard-of-care therapy as indicated.
+- Patients with JRA between the ages of 2-16 years should be studied, with at least 10% of patients being < 5 years of age. - Inclusion of patients with polyarticular and pauciarticular (at least 1 joint) course JRA.
+Since safety concerns exist for the use of non-steroidal anti-inflammatory drugs in patients with systemic onset JRA, inclusion of approximately 10% of patients of this type is encouraged. - Patients should be allowed to continue receiving standard-of-care therapy as indicated.